 The early caliphate was not an especially stable place.
 In the two centuries after Muhammad’s death in 632, the empire went through four civil wars (the four fitnas, as they’re known).
-It’s fair to say that the second of these, which lasted from 680 to 692, was practically a do over of the first, with the same factions (the Umayyads, loyalists of Ali and his family, and those who were neither of those things) having another go at sorting out Islam’s political future.
+It’s fair to say that the second of these, which lasted from 680 to 692, was basically a do over of the first, with the same factions (the Umayyads, loyalists of Ali and his family, and those who were neither of those things) having another go at sorting out Islam’s political future.

 Now, if you read accounts of pre-Islamic Arabia you’ll find the Qays and Yaman factions mentioned frequently.
 Often the Yamani faction is referred to instead as the Kalb, the name of the dominant tribe in the Yamani faction, or as the Qahtani, which has to do with genealogy.
 Arab chroniclers determined that all Arabs could trace their descent to one of two men: a guy named Adnan, who was a descendant of Ismail (Ishmael from the Bible) and was the ancestor of Arabs living in northern, western, and central Arabia; and another guy named Qahtan, who was identified with a minor Biblical figure named Joktan, who was in turn a great-great-great (I think) grandson of Noah.
-Qays was either the name or the epithet of one of Adnan’s sons.
-Southern Arabs would use these genealogies at times to argue that they were the real Arabs and the northerners were merely Arabized.
-Pretenders.
+Qays, if you’re wondering, was either the name or the epithet of one of Adnan’s sons.
+Southern Arabs would use these genealogies at times to argue that they were the real Arabs and the northerners were merely Arabized pretenders.

 Assuming I haven’t lost you completely yet, then you’ve probably at the very least started to wonder if this story is bogus, and you’d almost certainly be right to do so.
 Those accounts of pre-Islamic Arabia were all written well after the advent of Islam, and those “Arab chroniclers” I mentioned up there were operating anywhere from the 9th through the 15th centuries, give or take.
 They weren’t relating history so much as they were repeating orally transmitted myths as historical accounts.
-More to the point, they were reading the social groupings of their own times back into the deepest, darkest corners of Arabian history.
+More to the point, they were reading the social groupings of their own times back into the deepest, darkest corners of Arab/Arabian history.
 As far as we can reliably say, Qays and Yaman were in fact post-Islamic inventions, created as Arab fighters sorted themselves into social groups in their newly conquered lands.
-It didn’t much matter if you or your tribe actually came from north or south Arabia originally—what mattered was how you identified once you were in, say, Palestine or Syria.
+It didn’t much matter if you or your tribe actually came from north or south Arabia originally.
+What mattered was how you identified once you were in, say, Palestine or Syria.
 Indeed, as you can see from this map of pre-Islamic Arabia, the Kalb—the leading tribe in the “southern” Yamani faction—inhabited northern Arabia prior to Muhammad’s time:

 Note the Kalb, very much up there in the northern part of Arabia

 Once the factions formed—probably as a means of giving some social cohesion to Arabs living a long way from home and surrounded by a lot of non-Arab conquered peoples—they then projected their new solidarity back into pre-Islamic Arabian society.
 The Kalb, for example, traced their origins to an earlier tribe, the Qudaʿah, whose ancestry has been variously reckoned as either northern or southern.
 That’s presumably how they became a “southern” Yamani tribe despite having come from northern Arabia.
 Embedding the factions in Arabian history gave them real social currency.
-Each faction developed its own tribal customs, dress, etc…along with a healthy distaste toward the other faction.
+Each faction developed its own customs, dress, etc…along with a healthy distaste toward the other faction.

 It is exceedingly difficult to find visuals that have anything to do with this battle, but this one, from byzantinemilitary.blogspot.com, at least shows you where Marj Rahit is, even if it’s not marking the same battle